alonidel/digitaldesktopclock/README.md

-# Übersicht Digital Desktop Clock Widget
+# Digital Desktop Clock Widget
 ## A digital clock that will show as long as the Dock is open.

 ![](https://i.imgur.com/K8ZhrwA.png)